Onixaz/nextjs-woocommerce-storefront/README.md

 ## Features
 * WooCommerce Storefront theme inspired responsive design.
-* Static generation using getStaticProps and getStaticPaths.
+* Static page generation using getStaticProps and getStaticPaths.
 * WooCommerce REST API abstraction using Next's API routes (serverless functions).
 * Cart system using CoCart plugin.
-* User authorization / authentication using NextAuth.js
+* Customer registration and authentication using NextAuth.js.
 * Checkout system using Stripe as a payment method example.